-CSC Services have completed work to waterproof cable trench covers at Hartlepool Power Station for client EDF Energy.
+CSC Services have completed leak sealing work to cable trench covers at Hartlepool Power Station for client EDF Energy.

 Deterioration of the previous concrete cable covers had resulted in water ingress.
 This was having ramifications with the Station’s fire protection system in the Turbine Hall Cable Tunnels.

 To rectify the problem localised joints were filled with a fast setting mortar and the area was cleaned and prepared using a water jetting unit before a concrete was primer was applied.
 Sikalastic 625 was then applied.

 Sikalastic 625 is a single component, cold-applied, moisture-triggered liquid waterproofing membrane that cures to form a seamless, durable and weather resistant waterproofing solution for exposed areas.
 This coating was selected for the work as it is completely cold applied so there is no requirement for any heat or naked flame.
 This meant the risk of fire was completely eliminated and work could be safely carried out whilst operations continued.

 Speaking about the work, Terry Weldrake from the Work Engineering Group at Hartlepool Power Station said:

 “CSC Services did a brilliant job.
 The job went really well and the positives have been seen instantly as there has been a significant reduction in moisture which I hope will stay that way.”